Best of

-Michelin recommended and Michelin star restaurants in Toronto | Pasta from Don Alfonso 1890
+Michelin recommended and Michelin star restaurants in Toronto | Elegant plates from DaNico

-What started out as a tire company creating guides for weary road trip travellers has become the guiding light of the culinary world.
-According to Michelin, one star signifies high-quality cooking and worth a stop; two stars means excellent cooking, worth a detour; and the highest three star award is for restaurants with cuisine so exceptional, you could plan a whole trip around it.
-The Bib Gourmand recognizes “exceptionally good food at moderate prices,” which they decided for Toronto is less than $60 (before tax and tip) for two courses and a glass of wine or dessert.
+According to Michelin, one star signifies high-quality cooking worth a stop; two stars acknowledge excellent cooking worth a detour; and the highest three stars is awarded to restaurants with cuisine so incredible, it’s worth planning an entire trip around.
+The Bib Gourmand recognizes “exceptionally good food at moderate prices.”
+For Toronto, the criteria is two courses and a glass of wine or dessert for less than $60 before tax and tip.

 One Michelin star restaurants in Toronto

-1. Aburi Hana
+5. Aburi Hana

 102 Yorkville Ave.